hamada-g/blue-lab/docs/vm-build-notes.md

 - Gateway: 10.10.10.1
 - DNS: 1.1.1.1, 8.8.8.8

-### Installation Notes
+### Notes
-- Windows 11 setup reached the OOBE network requirement screen without internet access.
-- This was expected because the VM is attached to the BlueLab-Internal NAT network, which does not provide DHCP automatically.
-- The OOBE network requirement was bypassed using `OOBE\BYPASSNRO` so setup could continue with limited configuration.
 - Windows 11 setup completed successfully and the desktop was reached.
 - The Wazuh Windows agent was installed and enrolled to the Wazuh manager.
 - The endpoint was renamed to `win-endpoint-01` after the initial enrollment.
 - The stale initial agent entry using the default Windows hostname was removed from the manager.

-### Notes
-- This VM is now an active monitored Windows endpoint in Blue Lab Phase 1.
-- A community Hyper-V Windows 11 lab guide was used as a supplemental reference for VM creation flow, adapted to the Blue Lab environment.

 ## linux-endpoint-01

 ### VM Purpose
-This virtual machine will serve as the monitored Linux endpoint for Blue Lab Phase 1.
+This virtual machine serves as the monitored Linux endpoint for Blue Lab Phase 1.

-### Planned Hyper-V Configuration
+### Hyper-V Configuration
 - Name: linux-endpoint-01
 - Generation: Generation 2
 - Memory: 3072 MB